enableiot/iotkit-agent/README.md

 * Added new command for REST protocol to pull actuations from last time this command was executed or last 24h if command was never used.
 Actuations are then executed.

 DP-3690 – Proxy port is set as a number, not string.
-* Additionally, prot range is checked.
+* Additionally, port range is checked.

 DP-3703 – Proxy commands in agent set both REST and WS proxies
 * proxy and reset-proxy commands edit both REST and WS proxy configuration